Homemade Pie Crust

 How to Roll Out Pie Crust

-- After the dough has chilled, remove it from the refrigerator and let it sit for a few minutes while you prep your work surface to roll it out.
+1. Let the chilled dough warm up a bit.
+After the dough has chilled, remove it from the refrigerator and let it sit for just a few minutes while you prep your work surface to roll it out.

-- Using a rolling pin, start to roll out the dough.
+3. Start to roll out the dough using a rolling pin.
 You want to roll with purpose, but gently.
 Start rolling from the center to the outer edge, in single strokes, making sure to move in all directions, turning as you go, so that your crust stays in a general circular shape.
 Roll, turn, roll, turn, etc. If the dough is sticking to the wax paper as you roll, add a few sprinkles of flour on top of the dough, and continue rolling.

 How To Transfer the Crust to a Pie Plate

-- Use the rolling pin – you roll the flattened pie dough onto the rolling pin, transfer to the pie plate and unroll.
+1. Use the rolling pin.
+You roll the flattened pie dough onto the rolling pin, transfer to the pie plate and unroll.

-- Use a cutting board – slide the parchment paper (with the rolled out dough) onto a large cutting board, then flip your pie plate upside down on top of the dough and invert.
+3. Use a cutting board.
+Slide the parchment paper (with the rolled out dough) onto a large cutting board, then flip your pie plate upside down on top of the dough and invert.

 Can I make Pie Dough Ahead and Freeze?

-Yes!
 So you’ve made this pie crust recipe, but you don’t need it immediately.
-You can prepare the pie dough through step 6; place the disc in the refrigerator for up to 2 days or freeze for up to 3 months (thaw overnight in the refrigerator before rolling it out, as instructed.)
+You can prepare the pie dough, wrap it up as instructed and place the disc in the refrigerator for up to 2 days or freeze in a freezer-safe plastic bag for up to 3 months.
+Thaw overnight in the refrigerator before rolling it out.

 Ingredients